jfma-USTC/wowchemy_academic_jfma/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Jiefeng Ma, but you may also refer to me as Jeffrey.
 I am currently in my third year as a PhD candidate at the NERC-SLIP Lab, where I have the privilege of working under the guidance of Prof. Du.
 My research endeavors primarily revolve around document intelligence, multimodal learning, and AI Generated Content (AIGC).
+{style="text-align: justify;"}

 As the field of AIGC continues to grow, it encompasses the creation and optimization of content using advanced artificial intelligence techniques.
 I am dedicated to contributing significantly to this area through rigorous investigation and innovative problem-solving as I progress in my academic pursuits.
 {style="text-align: justify;"}